 As soon as the tiles are repaired in place and the adhesive has actually dried, it’s time to apply the grout.

-Remove the extending tile spacers at the edges of the wall and at corners.
+Remove the tile spacers that are sticking out on the edges of the wall and in the corners.

 Beginning in the bottom left corner, press a percentage of grout onto the face of the tiles with a trowel.

 To evenly distribute the grout between your tiles, employ a grout spreader, also known as a grout float.
 Make sure to apply it using long, diagonal strokes, ensuring it seeps into the gaps between the tiles.
 Maintain this technique until all the joints have been filled with grout.
 Keep in mind that the grout will start to solidify quickly, so execute this task as swiftly as possible.
 If you’re grouting a large area, split it into areas and grout a section at a time.
 This is to prevent the grout solidifying too much whilst you complete grouting the whole location.

 Instantly after you finish using the grout, go over the tiles with a damp sponge (but not too wet as this may trigger discolouration) to eliminate any excess.
 Take care not to drag any grout from the joints.

 Leave the grout to dry.
 As it does, you’ll notice a powdery movie appear on the tiles from all the sponging.
 Wipe this off with a soft, clean cloth.

 How to seal around the edge of tiling.